Sign In

 “The future belongs to builders,” Huang said confidently.
 “If you are an electrician, plumber, or carpenter, we’re going to need hundreds of thousands of you to build all of these factories.”
 He added that these jobs now offer financial independence and security without the crushing burden of student debt.

 Across the country, trade schools are graduating fewer students every year, while demand for skilled workers continues to climb.
 Wages for electricians, welders, HVAC technicians, and plumbers have all increased, with many now earning six-figure incomes or even running successful independent businesses.
-Huang’s message is simple but powerful — the future of wealth may not come from coding or banking, but from real-world skills that machines cannot replace.
+Huang’s message is simple but powerful.
+The future of wealth may not come from coding or banking, but from real-world skills that machines cannot replace.

 Huang’s comments show a shift in America’s wealth landscape.
 For decades, the highest-paying and most prestigious jobs were in technology or finance.
 Now, as artificial intelligence begins to automate many white-collar roles, hands-on trades are regaining the respect and profitability they once had.
 “AI can write code,” Huang said, “but it can’t fix a broken pipe at least not yet.”